 Hon.
-Pamela Gross: Quana, Mr. Chairman and quana for the question.
+Pamela Gross: Ouana, Mr. Chairman.
+Quana for the question.
 That diagnostic team would be through the Department of Health that would undergo to see and determine if a child does have fetal alcohol spectrum disorder.
 I can say that the exact prevalence of fetal alcohol spectrum disorder here in Nunavut schools are not tracked.
 Studies show that a lack of concrete prevalence rates and under reporting is common in all provinces and territories for multiple reasons, including the complexity of the diagnosis, misdiagnosis, and also stigma.
 Quana, Mr. Chairman.